Vested interests: the underlying issue

-Her attitude can be described as medieval: a time when using the left hand instead of the right was taken as a sign of the devil at work.
+Her attitude could be described as being medieval, typical of a time when using the left hand instead of the right was taken as a sign of the devil at work.

-Failure to note this mis-match also explains why so often such pupils are described as lazy, fidgets, lacking in concentration, or – in the case of poor handwriting to practice (with their current right hand) but with more purposefulness.
+Her, and other teachers’ failure to note this mis-match also explains why so often such pupils are described as lazy, fidgets, lacking in concentration, and – in the case of poor handwriting to practice (with their current right hand) but with more purposefulness.

-to eliminate a possible mismatch between the writing and the adept hand as a co-factor in whatever the apparently intractable problem is.
+Eliminating a mismatch between the writing and the adept hand as a co-factor in whatever the apparently intractable problem is.

 What constitutes necessary or sufficient evidence that a mis-match between the writing and the adept hand is NOT a co-factor causing or sustaining the presenting problem?

-Of course, if one doesn’t look for it, one can’t find it.
-But what if it is found and the relevant agencies are informed but they ‘choose’ to at best ignore or at worst deny its role a a co-factor in whatever the presenting problem?
+Of course, if one doesn’t look for the mis-match it, one won’t find it.
+But what if it is found and the relevant agencies are informed but they choose to at best ignore or at worst deny its role a a co-factor in whatever the presenting problem?
 And here we pose Judge Mort, Prof. McKay and ex-MP David Moffat’s questions.

 In general terms, wilfull ignorance best describes the reason for their insitutional inertia.

-The case for needing to know the implications and consequences of the mismatch between the writing and the adept hand has been made by County Court Judge Mort, British Psychological Society ex-President Professor McKay and ex-MP David Mowat MP.
+The case for needing to know the implications and consequences of the mismatch between the writing and the adept hand has been made by,amonst others, County Court Judge Mort, British Psychological Society ex-President Professor McKay and ex-MP David Mowat MP.

 In a Crown Court Case, Judge Mort commended my report saying he was not aware of the implications of latent / converted handedness and that if the young man took my advice he would not re-offend yet again; his mother said she couldn’t believe how I had managed to get to the root of her son’s problem in on hour and a half when years of involvement with her MP, Beverley Hughes, and the ‘child help’ agencies including educational psychologists had failed to do so.
 Judge Mort asked “Why don’t all psychologists know about this condition?”